manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 data_dir
 ~~~~~~~~~~~~

-Path of replication internal files, optional.
+For now - just path to the dir for replication internal files, optional.

-Daemon stores replication state such as cluster descriptions and indexes list
+In this directory daemon stores replication meta info and state such as cluster
-replicated to this node as ``maticore.json`` file in this directory and uses it
+descriptions and list of indexes replicated to the current node in ``manticore.json``
-as default directory for cluster content.
+file in this directory and uses it as a default directory for cluster contents.

 Example: